dweber019/apc-php-webinar/README.md

 ```
 Now we can run ```cf push``` and our database will be migrated every time we ```cf push```.

-> Caugtion: Normal I don't do migrations automated with composer.
+> Caution: Normal I don't do migrations automated with composer.
 Migrations should be handled manually or a CI will perform the task.
 This is just for simplicity or development.

 ## Seeding test data
-As it's pretty useless to have an API without any data we will setup a seeder to have some nice test data to seed.
+As it's useless to have an API without any data we will setup a seeder to have some nice test data to seed.
 Run this command to scaffold a seeder
 ```php artisan make:seeder RobotsTableSeeder```.
 This will produce a file in ```database/seeds```.
 Now let add some test data.
 Add these line of code to our new file in method ```run()```
 ```php
 DB::table('robots')->insert([